A Fast Kernel-based Conditional Independence test with Application to Causal Discovery: Experiments

 \section{Experiments}

-To empirically prove the main result in Algorithm \ref{alg:fastkci}, we extensively study the performance of \textit{FastKCI} and compare it to the KCI implementation provided in the \texttt{causal-learn} package \citep{zheng2024causal}.
-We consider different scenarios, focusing on coverage, power and causal discovery.\footnote{Our full code can be found and used within the \texttt{causal-learn} package in python.
-Please see \url{https://github.com/py-why/causal-learn/blob/main/causallearn/utils/FastKCI/FastKCI.py}.}
+To empirically validate the main result in Algorithm \ref{alg:fastkci}, we extensively study the performance of \textit{FastKCI} and compare it to the KCI implementation provided in the \texttt{causal-learn} package \citep{zheng2024causal}.
+We consider different scenarios, focusing on coverage, power and causal discovery\footnote{A high-level implementation will be provided within a well-known causal discovery package.}.
+Please find additional results concerning an ablation on $V$, and non-Gaussian conditioning sets in Appendix \ref{app:hyperparaV}.